-- Simple template tag for defining snippet blocks with default text - Template tag for displaying and editing fields from arbitrary models - Front-end editing of snippets with the powerful CodeMirror editor - Live in-place preview of content while editing - The full power of the Django template language in the snippet blocks - Python 3 support django-scribbler currently requires Django 2.0, 2.1 or 2.2 and Python >= 3.4.
-Older versions of django-scribbler may support older versions of Django and Python.
+- Simple template tag for defining snippet blocks with default text - Template tag for displaying and editing fields from arbitrary models - Front-end editing of snippets with the powerful CodeMirror editor - Live in-place preview of content while editing - The full power of the Django template language in the snippet blocks - Python 3 support django-scribbler requires Django ≥ 1.3 and Python ≥ 2.6 .
+Starting with version v0.2 there will be experimental Python 3 support (3.2+).
+Using Python 3 requires using Django ≥ 1.5 .